ABC Analysis for Shopify: Segment SKUs & Forecast

 Key Takeaways:

 - A-grade items: High-priority, top sellers.
-Monitor frequently and keep safety stock.
+Monitor frequently and keep safety stock to prevent stockouts.

 - B-grade items: Moderate performers.
 Bundle with A-items or review monthly.